For CV and all other inquiries, contact:

 bio + contact

-ASC (they/them) is a queer artist, educator, and herbalist working across object-making traditions to propose hybrid alternatives to commonly perceived binaries, including sick vs. well, body vs. object, and synthetic vs. organic.
-Recent projects in various tactile media involve sensory ecologies and containment while reflecting their roots in southern DIY craft.
-Intersections of botany, geology, empathy, strategies of emergence, and materialities of disability are intrinsic to their work.
-Recently awarded a Creative Residency Fellowship at the Hambidge Center for the Creative Arts and Sciences, ASC was previously an artist-in-residence with Woodstock Byrdcliffe Guild, VisArts Richmond, Chicago Artists Coalition, Vermont Studio Center, and Annmarie Arts.
-With roots in Appalachia’s Central Plateau and Blue Ridge, they earned an MFA from the University of Chicago, and a BFA from Maryland Institute College of Art.
-They are a member of Southerners On New Ground.
+ASC (they/them) is a queer artist, arts educator, and herbalist working across sensory media and between making traditions.
+Their work proposes hybrid alternatives to commonly perceived binaries, such as sick vs. well, body vs. landscape, and synthetic vs. organic.
+Ongoing projects involve systems of extraction and containment while reflecting their roots in Appalachian craft.
+Intersections of disability, ecology, geology, hospitality, and humor are intrinsic to their work.
+They hold an MFA in Visual Arts from the University of Chicago and a BFA in Painting from the Maryland Institute College of Art.